quintesse/door-opener-proxy/README.md

 For that I needed a simpler protocol but still have _some_ security.

-To that end I've created to different scripts:
+To that end I've created two different scripts:

 ## app.java